obrien-k/bcd-gatsby/README.md

 SECRET
 HASH

-or something like [https://www.netlify.com/docs/continuous-deployment/](Netlify's environment variable)s using [https://developer.bigcommerce.com/api-docs/getting-started/authentication](API credentials generated on BigCommerce).
+or something like [Netlify's build variables](https://www.netlify.com/docs/continuous-deployment/) using [API credentials generated on BigCommerce](https://developer.bigcommerce.com/api-docs/getting-started/authentication).

 _You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._